Quote He died that day because his body had served...

 Quotes to Explore

-inspirational quotes - Image for quote : When you make a choice, you change the future.
+inspirational quotes - Image for quote : You have the ability to choose your reactions.